ESGTProject/hardware-framework/README.md

 1. For Google authorization, go to http://127.0.0.1:8000/googlelogin
     * Input username and password information, and accept the access
     * Now go to http://127.0.0.1/resource/gmail for list of emails in inbox

-#TODO: Instructions for google API creation with secret key

 ##Trouble shooting macOS
 ### 1. To install psycopg2, install postgresql first